JadeCong/JadeCong.github.io/contents/researches/example_research.md

 layout: page
 title: Example Research
 description: >
-  This is an example that how to make a research page.
+  This is an example that how to make a page-type research post.
 hide_description:
 image:
   path: